scgursel/llama-chatbot/README.md

 ## Features
 - Chat functionality powered by the Llama model.
+- Have conversation logic, remembers past conversations
+- You can view past conversations, continue and delete.
 - Frontend built with React.
 - Backend built with Spring Boot.
 - PostgreSQL for database management.